JohnWeightman/Text-Adventure-GUI/README.md

 17) ClearStoryBox() - Will clear the box containing the Story informing the Player of current story events of text.

-18) UpdatePlayerOptions(List<string>) - Will update the box containing the Players options for the current event.
-Pass it a 'List<string>' containing all of the Player's options.
+18) UpdatePlayerOptionsBox(List<string>) - Will update the box containing the Players options for the current event.
+Pass it a
+'List<string>' containing all of the Player's options.

-19) ClearPlayerOptions() - Will clear the box containing the Players options for the current event of all text.
+19) ClearPlayerOptionsBox() - Will clear the box containing the Players options for the current event of all text.

 20) UpdateEventBox(List<string>) - Will update the box containing the games Events.
 Pass it a 'List<string>' containing the latest game events.

 21) ClearEventsBox() - Will Clear the box containing the games Events of all text.

+22) UpdatePlayersStatBoxes() - Calls all the Player update functions to update all the Player's stats on the console.

+23) ClearAllBoxes() - Calls all the Clear Boxes functions.

+24) ClearPlayersStatBoxes() - Calls all the Clear Player Stat Boxes functions.

+25) ClearNPCBoxes() - Calls all the Clear NPCs Boxes functions.

+26) ClearGameBoxes() - Calls all the Clear Game Boxes functions.